postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-20-cost-and-effect.md

 [^2]: Maybe you're running [Bloo Moose](https://netrunnerdb.com/en/card/12089) and have already removed all the cards in your heap from the game.
 Getting one more card in there in order to get 2 credits at the beginning of your next turn is absolutely critical to your game plan and clicking for credits will just not be enough.

 [^3]: ***CR 9.12.2b*** *Some abilities calculate a quantity using phrases like “for each”, “for every”, or “plus”.
-When a quantity is calculated this way for any of the purposes listed in rule 9.12.2c[^10], the resulting effect is aggregated to the value that was calculated.
+When a quantity is calculated this way for any of the purposes listed in rule 9.12.2c[^11], the resulting effect is aggregated to the value that was calculated.
 Only a single instance of that effect takes place.
 If the calculated value is less than or equal to 0, the effect does not take place at all.*

+[^4]: "Trash 1 installed program.
+If you do, install 1 program from your grip or heap, paying Xcredit less.
+X is equal to the install cost of the program you trashed."

-[^4]: ***CR 3.9.5b*** *Paid abilities on an icebreaker that modify that icebreaker’s strength implicitly have a duration of “for the remainder of the current encounter”.*
+[^5]: ***CR 3.9.5b*** *Paid abilities on an icebreaker that modify that icebreaker’s strength implicitly have a duration of “for the remainder of the current encounter”.*

-[^5]: ***CR 3.9.5d*** *If an icebreaker’s paid ability modifies its strength outside of an encounter and does not specify another applicable duration, the modification expires during the next checkpoint.*
+[^6]: ***CR 3.9.5d*** *If an icebreaker’s paid ability modifies its strength outside of an encounter and does not specify another applicable duration, the modification expires during the next checkpoint.*

-[^6]: ***CR 8.7.2d*** *If a player is searching a deck for one or more cards with specified criteria, they may choose to fail to find anything, even if one or more cards matching the criteria exist in that deck.*
+[^7]: ***CR 8.7.2d*** *If a player is searching a deck for one or more cards with specified criteria, they may choose to fail to find anything, even if one or more cards matching the criteria exist in that deck.*

-[^7]: The removal of virus counters is an explicit part of the purging effect itself, not a triggered ability, and thus passes the NCIGS test.
+[^8]: The removal of virus counters is an explicit part of the purging effect itself, not a triggered ability, and thus passes the NCIGS test.

-[^8]: They are stuck there forever.
+[^9]: They are stuck there forever.

-[^9]: Reconstruction Contract would be another example to bring up in our NCIGS-free alternate universe; it could be used as a pure tutor card in Ob, fetching sweet 0 cost cards like [Rashida Jaheem](https://netrunnerdb.com/en/card/21080) and [NGO Front](https://netrunnerdb.com/en/card/21039) without having to put in the work of doing meat damage to put counters on it first.
+[^10]: Reconstruction Contract would be another example to bring up in our NCIGS-free alternate universe; it could be used as a pure tutor card in Ob, fetching sweet 0 cost cards like [Rashida Jaheem](https://netrunnerdb.com/en/card/21080) and [NGO Front](https://netrunnerdb.com/en/card/21039) without having to put in the work of doing meat damage to put counters on it first.

-[^10]: ***CR 9.12.2c*** *The following effects are aggregated when performed in a single instruction, as described in rule 9.12.2b[^3]: gaining, losing, or spending a number of credits; gaining, losing, or spending a number of clicks; taking, removing, or preventing a number of tags; taking, removing, or preventing a number of bad publicity; looking at or revealing a number of cards from a specified location; drawing a number of cards; trashing a number of cards from specified locations (including by damage); and shuffling a number of cards from a player's discard pile into their deck.*
+[^11]: ***CR 9.12.2c*** *The following effects are aggregated when performed in a single instruction, as described in rule 9.12.2b[^4]: gaining, losing, or spending a number of credits; gaining, losing, or spending a number of clicks; taking, removing, or preventing a number of tags; taking, removing, or preventing a number of bad publicity; looking at or revealing a number of cards from a specified location; drawing a number of cards; trashing a number of cards from specified locations (including by damage); and shuffling a number of cards from a player's discard pile into their deck.*